 One popular way students spend their summer before law school is traveling!
 Whether it be spending months backpacking across Europe, sitting at the beach for a week in Mexico, or road-tripping across the States, now is the best time to check off any bucket-list destinations you want!

 Since you’ll want to spend the summers of your JD pursuing clerkships or internships, you’ll have little time to travel for the next three years!
+To avoid feeling like you’ve missed out or getting burned out, it’s important to travel and check off some of those bucket-list items.

 Reading great books before entering law school can help you develop your vocabulary, increase reading comprehension, and improve your critical thinking.
 We don’t mean reading legal textbooks or trying to memorize legal definitions from a dictionary.

 Read books that interest you, whether science-fiction tales of aliens taking over Earth, historical non-fiction about America's past, or autobiographies of your favorite celebrities.
-Reading books can stimulate your cognitive abilities and enhance your communication skills to prepare you for law school better!

 It’s well-established that law school comes with a hefty price tag.
 To help offset some of these costs and enter your first year feeling more financially prepared, you might want to pick up a summer job.